fbpx

 Different types of leather items.
 Image from http://www.ritasleather.com/blog/leather-goods-that-offer-unlimited-benefits/

 ‘Patina’ is this ageing effect.
-It is one of the most special qualities about leather.
+It is one of the most special qualities of leather.
 It darkens with age and develops a gorgeous effect over time.
 This is mostly due to exposure to the sun, oils, dirt, moisture and heat.
-The leather absorbs it all and develops a sheen that bring out a relative darkening effect.
+The leather absorbs it all and develops a sheen that brings out a relative darkening effect.
 The more you handle your leather items, it also affects the nature and degree of patina that develops.

 Caring for leather:

 Know what you’re dealing with: To work out how to clean leather clothes or accessories, you need to determine whether you’re dealing with finished or unfinished leather.
-Keep in mind that 100% unfinished leather is very rare (unless it’s still attached to the cow), and that ‘unfinished’ in this sense tends to be used to describe leather that is very lightly finished.
+Keep in mind that 100% unfinished leather is very rare (unless it’s still attached to the cow) and that ‘unfinished’ in this sense tends to be used to describe leather that is very lightly finished.
 The level of finishing will determine the best way of cleaning your accessories.
-Heavily finished leather items can withstand greater amounts of water than unfinished leather, and are a little easier to clean, but cleaning unfinished leather isn’t too challenging with the right tools.
+Heavily finished leather items can withstand greater amounts of water than unfinished leather and are a little easier to clean, but cleaning unfinished leather isn’t too challenging with the right tools.

 • To check what you’re working with, take a look at the label.
 If it’s not clear, or if you’ve cut the label off, apply a tiny water drop to your leather on a small, unnoticeable area – if it’s absorbed straight away, you’ve got unfinished leather.
 If it stays on the surface, it means there’s a protective film that’s preventing the water from being absorbed.